Injury Attorneys | Restoring LivesTM

-A workplace injury can literally change your life overnight.
-You likely won’t be able to work for the immediate future, or possibly ever again.
+A workplace injury can change your life overnight.
+You likely won’t be able to work in the immediate future or possibly ever again.
 Your financial and health situations change instantly, and you might be feeling lost and confused as you figure out how to get back on your feet again.

 If you were injured on the job, you probably have a lot of questions about how you should proceed from this point.
 We’ve compiled a list of questions and answers that might help you plan your next move.

-If you are injured at work or on a job site, you usually can’t sue the employer.
-This is because of workers’ compensation, which is intended to reduce disputes between employers and employees.
+If you are injured at work or on a job site, you usually can’t sue your employer.
+Workers’ compensation is intended to reduce disputes between employers and employees.
 Even if your injury was a result of your employer’s negligence, you cannot sue them.
-This goes for your coworkers as well; they are also protected under workers’ compensation laws.
+This applies to your coworkers as well; they are also protected under workers’ compensation laws.

 The exception to this rule is if your employer was deliberately setting out to harm you.
 That goes beyond negligence and would therefore be grounds for a lawsuit.

-Defendants and their insurance companies will always look at whoever was injured when they look to find fault.
-However, depending on the job site and the work being done, there may be other people with liability involved in your potential case.
+Defendants and their insurance companies will always look at whoever was injured when they search for fault.
+However, depending on the job site and the work being done, there may be other people with liability involved in your potential case: